vivianmiranda/cocoa3_testing/README.md

         #export IGNORE_EMULATOR_GPU_PIP_PACKAGES=1

 Unlike most installed pip prerequisites, cached at `cocoa_installation_libraries/pip_cache.xz`, installing the Machine Learning packages listed above will require an active internet connection.

+### Fine-tunning CAMB Accuracy <a name="camb_accuracy"></a>

+The accurate computation of many CMB and large-scale-structure data vectors requires high `AccuracyBoost` values in CAMB.
+However, this parameter is inefficient, causing an exponential increase in CAMB's runtime.
+This issue has been frequent enough that we provide below a simple but partial solution

+The underlying reason for `AccuracyBoost` inefficiency is that this flag raises the required accuracy of multiple modules in CAMB.
+The appropriate boost should be adjusted until the $\chi^2$ of the adopted experiments remain stable.

+The crucial point to note is that not all CAMB modules need a higher boost factor for a stable experiment's $\chi^2$ to be achieved.
+The Python function `set_accuracy`,  located in the file `$ROOTDIR/external_modules/code/CAMB/camb`, can be modified for a more fine-tuned change to CAMB accuracy.

+Below is an example of possible modifications.
+We do not implement such changes by default in `$ROOTDIR/external_modules/code/CAMB/`:

+    def set_accuracy(self, AccuracyBoost=1., ...):
+        (...)

+        #COCOA: BEGINS
+        #COCOA: Set most flags to a modest hardcoded increase in Accuracy (Accuracy.AccuracyBoost=1.05)
+        self.Accuracy.AccuracyBoost = 1.05
+        self.Accuracy.TimeStepBoost = self.Accuracy.AccuracyBoost
+        self.Accuracy.BackgroundTimeStepBoost = self.Accuracy.AccuracyBoost
+        self.Accuracy.IntTolBoost = self.Accuracy.AccuracyBoost
+        self.Accuracy.IntkAccuracyBoost = self.Accuracy.AccuracyBoost
+        self.Accuracy.NonFlatIntAccuracyBoost = self.Accuracy.AccuracyBoost
+        self.Accuracy.LensingBoost = self.Accuracy.AccuracyBoost
+        self.Accuracy.NonlinSourceBoost = self.Accuracy.AccuracyBoost
+        self.Accuracy.LimberBoost = self.Accuracy.AccuracyBoost
+        self.Accuracy.SourceLimberBoost = self.Accuracy.AccuracyBoost
+        self.Accuracy.neutrino_q_boost = self.Accuracy.AccuracyBoost

+        #COCOA: Only critical flags continue to be sensitive to the AccuracyBoost variable
+        #COCOA WARNING: what makes a flag critical?
+That is a model and data dependent statement
+        #COCOA WARNING: check the \delta chi^2 of the adopted experiments to select the critical flags
+        self.Accuracy.SourcekAccuracyBoost = AccuracyBoost
+        self.Accuracy.TransferkBoost = AccuracyBoost
+        self.Accuracy.BessIntBoost = AccuracyBoost
+        self.Accuracy.BesselBoost = AccuracyBoost
+        self.Accuracy.KmaxBoost = AccuracyBoost
+        #VM ENDS

+        (...)
+        return self